StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

     Alternative Hypothesis: The process contains a unit root.

+For the PP and ADF tests, we were able to reject the null hypothesis, whereas for the KPSS we were not able to do this.
-The tests show that the corresponding series is stationary.
+However, since they have somewhat opposite hull hypotheses, the results show that the corresponding series is stationary.

-However, now we consider trending series:
+For trending series:

 ```python
 > x=np.arange(0, 10, 0.01)